 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

-Admission to the gallery is $5 per person, but free for members and children.
+Admission to the gallery is usually around $5 per person, but free for members and children.
+Please visit their site to confirm current admission pricing as it can change from time to time.

 Photography is not allowed in the gallery.
 This is due to the fact that they do not own any of the pieces of display.